jesnamathews/jesnamathews.github.io/_posts/2020-10-13-Recruitment-best-practices.md

 ## **Employer Branding/Recruitment Marketing**
 If your organization has a good reputation and image in market, top talent will automatically be interested in vacancies in the firm.
 Employer Branding or recruitment marketing can be achieved using different ways:
-Know your company’s unique value proposition or EVP which includes salary,     compensation and benefits (supplementary compensation, values, mission & purpose, people and culture)
+<ul><li>Know your company’s unique value proposition or EVP which includes salary,compensation and benefits (supplementary compensation, values, mission & purpose, people and culture)</li>
-<ul><li>Conduct an employer brand audit.</li>
+<li>Conduct an employer brand audit.</li>
 <li>Write an employee value proposition.</li>
 <li>Leverage current employees.</li>
 <li>Cultivate a strong onboarding process.</li>